ssgaur/csv-to-json/README.md

 A sample CSV input file is attached below for reference, which you can use for testing the script with.

 Instructions
-Make your changes and push your code regularly to this repo: https://github.com/Zephony/csv-importer so that we can look at it and give you any feedback whenever we can
+Make your changes and push your code regularly to this repo, so that we can look at it and give you any feedback whenever we can
 Update the README file with instructions on what the script does and how to use it.
 Use Python3 to write the script
 Use the standard csv module in Python